AmazingAng/WTF-Solidity/Languages/en/22_Call_en/readme.md

 Previously in [20: Sending ETH](https://github.com/AmazingAng/WTF-Solidity/tree/main/Languages/en/20_SendETH_en) we talked about sending `ETH` with `call`, in this tutorial we will dive into that.

 ## Call
-`call` is one of the `address` low-level functions which is used to interact with other contract.
+`call` is one of the `address` low-level functions which is used to interact with other contracts.
 It returns the success condition and the returned data: `(bool, data)`.

 - Officially recommended by `solidity`, `call` is used to send `ETH` by triggering `fallback` or `receive` functions.
-- `call` is not recommended for interacting with other contract, because you give away the control when calling a malicious contract.
+- `call` is not recommended for interacting with other contracts, because you give away the control when calling a malicious contract.
 The recommended way is to create a contract reference and call its functions.
 See [21: Interact with other Contract](https://github.com/AmazingAng/WTF-Solidity/tree/main/Languages/en/21_CallContract_en)
-- If the source code or `ABI` is not available, we cannot create contract variable; However we can still interact with other contract using `call` function.
+- If the source code or `ABI` is not available, we cannot create a contract variable; However, we can still interact with other contracts using `call` function.

 ### Rules of using `call`
 Rules of using `call`: